jasongrimes/fretboardfoundation/_pages/index.md

 I created the Fretboard Foundation method because after decades of study, I had grown deeply unsatisfied with the traditional method of guitar teaching.

-Though I searched for most of my life, I could never find a straightforward explanation of the core knowledge that was obviously possessed by those I considered masters of the art.
+And though I searched for most of my life, I could never find a straightforward explanation of the core knowledge that was obviously possessed by those I considered masters of the art.
 They would share bits and pieces of wisdom, but it was always incomplete and left a tremendous amount unsaid.
 It had yet to be analyzed and distilled into an accessible method.

 So eventually I assembled it myself.